TravelingTechGuy/app-store-validator/README.md

 PS: results accurate at time of writing this doc.

 ##Building
-1. The module is written in ES6, complied by [Babel](https://babeljs.io/) into ES5
+1. The module is written in ES6, complied by [Babel](https://babeljs.io/) into ES5.
-2. It uses [Mocha](http://mochajs.org/) for unit tests
+2. It uses [Mocha](http://mochajs.org/) for unit tests.
-3. It uses [ESLint](http://eslint.org/) to lint the code
+3. It uses [ESLint](http://eslint.org/) to lint the code.
-4. It uses [Gulp](http://gulpjs.com/) to build the module
+4. It uses [Gulp](http://gulpjs.com/) to build the module.
-5. And since Google Play Store does not have a (documented) API, it uses [Cheerio](https://github.com/cheeriojs/cheerio) to scrape the store
+5. And since Google Play Store does not have a (documented) API, it uses [Cheerio](https://github.com/cheeriojs/cheerio) to scrape the store.

 To build the code:
 ```bash